 This article was updated to support v11.7.8 of Goliath Performance Monitor.

-- Name the Monitoring Rule in the ‘Rule Name’, as well as define the description and the severity.
+- Now the monitoring rule pane will appear.
+At the top of the pane name the Monitoring Rule via the Rule Name field, as well as define the description and the severity.

-- In the “File Path Name” field, define the "fully qualified path" name for the file to be checked in this Monitoring Rule.
+- In the File Path Name field, define the fully qualified path for the file to be checked in this Monitoring Rule.
 The path includes the driver letter but does NOT include the machine name.
 For example, "C:\MyApplication\MyLogFiles\Log.txt" is a correct specification.

 - This parameter fully supports wild-cards for defining a Watch on a group of files matching the specification; this parameter also accepts a directory/folder name as a specification to monitor the entire folder for the specified conditions.